ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.1 Accounting Policies and Procedures.md

 B.  Reconciliations

-    c.
+    a.
 Policy: All bank and credit card statements will be opened and reviewed in a timely manner.
 Reconciliation and approval will occur within 30 days of the close of the month.

-    d.
+    b.
 Procedures:

-        iv.
+        i.
 Monthly statements are reviewed by the Finance Manager, who then submits them to a third party bookkeeper for reconciliation.
 The bookkeeper communicates to the Finance Manager any discrepancies, and reports back the results of